sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 1. Enter the information for the new contact.
 1. Click **Save**.

-{% anchor h3 %}
-Selecting Custom Fields
-{% endanchor %}

-Once the CSV uploads, a page appears displaying the data from the header row from of the CSV file.
-From the list you can select which custom field to associate to the data in the column.
-If the header matches a custom field name, the existing field name will automatically appear.
-If there isn't a corresponding field, you can add a custom field.

-Once we have completed processing your new contacts, you will receive a summary notification email with the following information:

-* Total processed contacts
-* Number of new contacts
-* Number of updated contacts
-* Number of errors
-* Error messages for each errored row

-If there are any errors, there will be a link to download a CSV containing the errored rows so that you can reformat and reupload those contacts.

 {% info %}
 The download link to your CSV of errored rows will be available for 24 hours.
 {% endinfo %}